pubnub/pubnub-api/README.md

 Create a new PubNub Entity for Publishing/Subscribing.
 This entity associates itself with account-level credentials and a selected origin.
-Also Secuirty Options are Specified.
+Also Security Options are Specified.

 ```javascript
 var pubnub = PubNub.init({